AI Maturity Scoring Power

 - Organizations should consider AI implementation when strategic goals align with AI capabilities.

-- A readiness assessment can identify optimal timing for AI integration.
+- A readiness assessment can help identify the optimal timing for AI integration.

-- Industry trends may signal a competitive necessity for adopting AI solutions.
+- Industry trends may indicate a competitive necessity for adopting AI solutions.

 - Technological advancements often create new opportunities for AI adoption.